ashie/meta-inputmethod/README.md

 You can enable input method by `Ctrl + Space` on such applications, and switch input methods by `Ctrl + Shift`.

+If DBus's session bus is enabled, you can switch IMs also by `fcitx5-remote` command. e.g.) `fcitx5-remote -s anthy`